qwd/dev-site/docs/_en/api/astronomy/solar-elevation-angle.md

 All parameters are separated by `&`.
 If no optional parameters are set, the default value will be used.

-{% include params.html p="key location-coord date time tz alt" %}
+{% include params.html p="location-coord date time tz alt" %}

 ## Request Example